propbank/propbank-release/README.md

 # The Propbank Annotations
 This is the repository for the new *unified* Propbank annotations.
 Unified frames generalize over different parts of speech, covering verbal, nominal, adjectival and light verb annotations.
-We have retrofit a few of the core datasets annotated with this Propbank data -- the GALE Ontonotes propbank data, the BOLT data, and two corpora funded with gifts from Google -- and are releasing it all with consitent set of Propbank frames and a consistent conversion to a CoNLL-style format.

-This annotation is a *tentative release*, and some small issues will be subject to change.
+This release updates the annotations for Ontonotes data, the English Web Treebank, Question Bank, and all corpora released under the BOLT project.
+This should be considered a *preliminary*, *beta* release of this data; please contact us before reporting results on the data.

 ### What is the data?